COVID-19 (Coronavirus): What IBD Patients Should Know

 The Foundation will update this information as the CDC and public health departments provide additional information and guidance.
 You can find additional information on COVID-19 on the CDC's and the World Health Organization's websites.

-Can people be tested for the coronavirus?
+Can people be tested for COVID-19?

 There is currently no vaccine available to protect against the virus; however investigations are underway.
+Please review our resources on COVID-19 Clinical Trials for more information.

-All information is reviewed by the Foundation's National Scientific Advisory Committee
+All information is reviewed by the Foundation's National Scientific Advisory Committee.